tyleroneil72/chat-bot/README.md

 cd backend
 npm start
 ```
-And open the index.html file
+And the index.html file should open in your browser

 ## Contributing
 Contributions are welcome!
 If you find any issues or have suggestions for improvements, feel free to open an issue or submit a pull request.